nabeken/pg-flare/README.md

 - Checking connectivity
 - Replicating roles from the publishder to the subscriber
 - Replicating schemas from the publisher to the subscriber
+- Installing all of the extensions in the publisher
+- Creating a publisher
-- Creating a publisher and subscriber
+- Creating a subscriber
 - Monitoring the replication
 - Pausing write traffic
 - Checking whether or not write traffic is paused